Need Help? Give us a call.

 1 (800) 345-3452

-Come tax season, the nice thing about small business income taxes (yes, there’s a nice thing) is that they’re generally fairly predictable.
 From an accountant’s perspective, a small business owner’s taxes follow a pattern of calculating, reporting, and paying that repeats on a set schedule.
-In the case of business income taxes, the schedule is most often a series of quarterly estimated payments in combination with an annual business income tax return.
+With business income taxes, the schedule is often a series of quarterly estimated payments in combination with an annual business income tax return.

-Similarly, small businesses with employees also follow a specific payroll tax schedule.
-And that affects the business’s income and income tax returns.
-So, everything you do as a small business owner financially is really interconnected—and that means small business payroll and its related payroll taxes are an important subset of small business income taxes as a whole.
+Similarly, small businesses with employees follow a specific payroll tax schedule, which affects the business’s income and income tax returns.
+Everything you do as a small business owner financially is interconnected—and that means small business payroll and its related payroll taxes are an important subset of small business income taxes as a whole.

-With this in mind, there are some important things to know about your payroll to make your life easier during tax season.
-But you can also use these tips before and after tax time, too.
+With this in mind, there are easy-to-use payroll tips for small businesses that will make every business owner’s life easier during tax season.
+And after reading through them, you should know you can also use these tricks before and after tax time, too.
 (And if we’re calculating that correctly, that means always.)

 If you’re a small business with W-2 employees, you’re responsible for the proper administration, calculation, and payment of payroll taxes (otherwise known as employment taxes) every time you run payroll.